marzer/soagen/docs/pages/intro.md

 ```

-The interface of soagen::table is a little bit less 'furnished' than it's `soagen`-generated brethren,
+@inline_success The interface of #soagen::table is a little bit less 'furnished' than it's `soagen`-generated brethren.
-but people who wish to build their own SoA types around it (or even just use it directly) are likely already advanced
-users so I don't anticipate that being an issue :)

-@inline_success Making more features available without using the generator is on the [roadmap], so support for this
+Making more features available without using the generator is on the [roadmap], so support for this use-case will
-use-case will improve in future.
+improve in future.

 @see <ul>